joeycalt/GoodVibes-Betting/good-vibes/README.md

 - Be able to show live betting odds on the show page after each refresh.

 ### Stretch Goals (if applicable)
-- In the future, I would like to filter by any team the player desires with a search bar up top.
+- In the future, I would like to filter by any team the user desires with a search bar up top.
 Once the search goes through, the page will list all of the teams upcoming games and odds.
 - Give the app some pagination so the user does not have to continuously scroll.